Expressivity and Complexity of MongoDB (Extended Version): Documents

-We start by defining the syntax of \mongodb documents in the JSON format. \emph{Literals} are atomic values, such as strings, numbers, and booleans.
-A \emph{JSON object} is a finite set of key-value pairs, where a \emph{key} is a string and a \emph{value} can be a literal, an object, or an array of values, constructed according to the grammar in Figure~\ref{fig:syntax-bson} (where terminals are written in black, and non-terminals in blue).
+A \mongodb database stores collections of documents, where a collection corresponds to a table in a (nested) relational database, and a document to a row in a table.
+We define the syntax of \mongodb documents. \emph{Literals} are atomic values, such as strings, numbers, and Booleans.
+A \emph{JSON object} is a finite set of key-value pairs, where a \emph{key} is a string and a \emph{value} can be a literal, an object, or an array of values, constructed inductively according to the grammar in Figure~\ref{fig:syntax-bson} (where terminals are written in black, and non-terminals in blue).
 We require that the set of key-value pairs constituting a JSON object does not contain the same key twice.
-A \emph{(\mongodb) document} is a JSON object (not nested within any other object) with a special key `\id', which is used to identify the document.
-Figure~\ref{fig:mongodb-document} shows a \mongodb document in which, apart from \id, the keys are \valuefont{birth}, \valuefont{name}, \valuefont{awards}, etc. Notice that the value of \valuefont{name} is an object consisting of two key-value pairs, and the value of \valuefont{awards} is an array of objects, each describing an award.
-Given a collection name~$C$, a \emph{(\mongodb) collection for $C$} is a finite set $F_C$ of documents, such that each document is identified by its value of \id, i.e., each value of \id is unique in $F_C$.
+A \emph{(\mongodb) document} is a JSON object not nested within any other object, with a special key `\id', which is used to identify the document.
+Figure~\ref{fig:mongodb-document} shows a \mongodb document in which, apart from \id, the keys are \valuefont{birth}, \valuefont{name}, \valuefont{awards}, etc. Given a collection name~$C$, a \emph{(\mongodb) collection for $C$} is a finite set $F_C$ of documents, such that each document is identified by its value of \id, i.e., each value of \id is unique in $F_C$.
 Given a set $\mathbb{C}$ of collection names, a \emph{\mongodb database instance $D$ (over $\mathbb{C}$)} is a set of collections, one for each name $C \in \mathbb{C}$.
 We write $D.C$ to denote the collection for name $C$.